 Keep in mind

-When reviewing your options and comparing plans, here are some important things to look out for:
+When reviewing your options and comparing plans, here are some important questions to ask:

 How much will you pay for premiums, deductibles, coinsurance and copayments?